-We enjoy a prayer book service the 4th week of each month by members of the congregation and regularly share in the Lord’s Supper together (except of the fifth Sunday of the month we hold a Morning Prayer service.
-There is a genuine warmth of friendship and fellowship among congregation members.
+We enjoy a prayer book service each week, with the 4th Sunday of the month sharing in Lord’s Supper together.
+On the fifth Sunday of the month we hold a Morning Prayer service.
+There is a genuine warmth of friendship and fellowship amongst our congregation members.

 A down to earth service of 65-75 adults and 20-25 children and teenagers of all ages and walks of life and cultures, no matter your situation in life you’ll feel right at home.

 The service has great music and contemporary songs, bible teaching applied to everyday life, times of prayer and reflection, all presented in an easy to follow multimedia format.
 The service is followed by a great morning tea (non COVID times), which is a great time for building relationships.